grassrootsscience/HyWay/README.md

 HyWay == A "Main Road" (lots of things moving around, and it's almost always "under-construction" :)

-Currently supporting the following projects:
+Currently supporting a test-bed and prototyping environment for the following projects:

 * Childhood nutrition